Abstract Integration in Net Convergence Structures

 which shows that, as indicated before, that $\{a_{ij}\}_{ij}$ is indeed the $(D)$-sequence for the existence of the Net Riemann integral of $f$, implying that $f$ is Net Riemann integrable and, by an appeal to Proposition \ref{equivalenceoand(D)convergence}:

 This finishes the proof of the theorem.

 \end{proof}

-\subsection{Null sets and a Uniform Convergence Theorem for the S*-partition Integral}
+\subsection{Null sets and a Uniform Convergence Theorem for the S*-partition Integral.}

 For this subsection, we will now present an uniform convergence for the $S^{*}$-partition integral outside of (to be defined) nulls sets of $\mu$.
-This will be used in an application bellow about the comparison of Riemann with Lebesgue type net based integrals In general, this type of result will not be true for the general Net Riemann integral which contains, in its special cases, integrals which behaves quite badly with respect to null sets integration - see, for exemple, the Henstock-Kurzweil case in \cite{boccutovrabelovariecan}.
+In general, this type of result will not be true for the general Net Riemann integral which contains, in its special cases, integrals which behaves quite badly with respect to null sets integration - see, for example, the Henstock-Kurzweil case in \cite{boccutovrabelovariecan}.
 Nevertheless, we also present such a theorem for the specific case of the Sion integral.

 We begin wit the following classical definition.

 \begin{definition} [Null Set and A.E.
 Properties]